carolwanggg/Marketing-Probable-Buyers-Analytics/README.md

 Tools Used: Execel, Power BI, Python, Machine Learning

 Jupyter Notebook is used as IDE.
-Utilized the credit scoring model via logistic regression classifier in Python.
-For more details, find in 4.scoredcard modelling.py
+Utilized the probable buyer model via logistic regression classifier in Python

 For visualization of the plots, Power BI is used.

-Applied decile methodology to formulate the lending strategy in Excel.
+Applied decile methodology to formulate the marketing strategy in Excel.

 5)Conclusions:

 ![image](https://user-images.githubusercontent.com/129491801/233120978-bbfad782-c924-4383-97c8-228717004457.png)